SUMMER ACADEMY FOR YOUNG PROFESSIONALS

 ORGANISERS AT LUND UNIVERSITY

 the Raoul Wallenberg Institute (RWI) is a leading hub for inter-disciplinary and policy-oriented human rights research and education.
-They have 30 years of experience advancing human rights in partnership with governments, national human rights institutions and universities.
+RWI have 30 years of experience advancing human rights in partnership with governments, national human rights institutions and universities.
 The mission of RWI is to promote universal respect for human rights and humanitarian law, by means of research, academic education and institutional development.

 Lund University School of Economics and Management is one of eight faculties at Lund University.
 Within the module, researchers from the research group Public Management Research (PUMAR) will hold lectures/seminars.
 Local government is PUMAR's main empirical focus, but with a growing interest in the governance and management of central government.

-Dates for the module in Lund
+Time for the module in Lund

 Organisers of the module